ekawibisono/geth-poa/README.md

-# This Setup Geth Ethereum using PoA and Docker Compose
+# This Setup Private Geth Ethereum using PoA and Docker Compose

 ## Step 1 First Install
     - This Docker-Compose Running using Ubuntu 20.04